 So, you’re thinking of planning a girls weekend away and not sure where to go.
 Why not head for London?
 With so much to see and do, London has something for everyone.
 But how do you even begin to nail down what do with the girls during your ladies weekend away?
 Stop stressing.
-I’m going to share with you 9 awesome things to do in London with the girls which will easily fill 48 hours and having you leaving London with smiles on your faces.
+I’m going to share with you 9 awesome things to do on a girls weekend in London which will easily fill 48 hours and having you leaving London with smiles on your faces.

-I was flying in from Portugal on Friday afternoon and they were arriving from Dublin on the Saturday morning.
-Here are the 9 things we did during our 48 hours in London.
+I was flying in from Portugal on Friday afternoon and my sisters were arriving from Dublin on the Saturday morning.
+And we were all flying out on Monday morning from Gatwick.

 9 Awesome Things to Do in London with the Girls